mac-can/PCBUSB-Wrapper/README.md

 ## This and That

 ### PCBUSB Library for macOS&reg;

 The PCBUSB library can be downloaded form the [MacCAN](https://mac-can.com/) website (binaries only). \
 Please note the copyright and license agreements.

+### PCAN Linux&reg; Driver and Library

+The PCAN Linux (chardev) driver and library can be downloaded form [Peak's](https://www.peak-system.com/fileadmin/media/linux/index.htm/) website.

 ### Wrapper Library for Windows&reg;

 A CAN API V3 compatible Wrapper Library for Windows is also available.
 It is build upon Peak´s PCANBasic DLL and can be downloaded from / cloned at [GitHub](https://github.com/uv-software/PCANBasic-Wrapper).

+### CAN API V3 Reference

+A generic documentation of the CAN API V3 application programming interface can be found [here](https://uv-software.github.io/CANAPI-Docs/#/).

 ### Dual-License